We provide total solutions for entrepreneurs

 (5) As a foreigner, can I apply for a closely held company limited by shares?

-Effectively on July 1, 2015, the Taiwanese government amended a new company structure called a "closely held company limited by shares" (CHCLBS), which allows the investors to obtain the equity of a CHCLBS through technical know-how, service, or goodwill.
+Effectively on July 1, 2015, the Taiwanese government amended a new company structure called a "closely held company limited by shares" (CHCLBS), which allows the investors to obtain the equity of a CHCLBS through technical know-how, personal service, or goodwill.
 The maximum amount of capital provided by technical know-how, service, or goodwill cannot be over 50% of total equity.

 A foreign investor can apply for a CHCLBS or be a shareholder of a CHCLBS.
-However, the contribution of technical know-how, service or goodwill as capital does not apply to foreign investors.
+However, the contribution of technical know-how, service, or goodwill as capital does not apply to foreign investors.

 For the details, please see the article Taxation of the Closely Held Company Limited by Shares.

-3. Determine Business Activities
+3. Company Registration - Determine Business Activities

-Tell the Taiwanese government what business you are going to do.
+Tell the government what business you are going to do.
 Select one or more business scopes that your company will be engaging in.
 The business scopes must be clearly stated at the time of company incorporation.
 The chosen business scopes have to be in the categories that MOEA has predefined.
 You can find the list of business scopes at the Ministry of Economics Affairs, or you can download them here.

 Prohibited or restricted business activities

-Foreign investors are prohibited from investing in the industries that may negatively affect national security, public order, good customs and practices, national health, and those that are prohibited by law.
+Foreign investors are prohibited from investing in industries that may negatively affect national security, public order, good customs and practices, national health, and those that are prohibited by law.
 Investors who apply to invest in an industry in which investment is restricted by law or by an order given under the applicable law shall obtain approval thereof or consent thereto from the competent authority.

 Please refer to the below link for prohibited and restricted industries.
 Negative List for Investment by Foreign Nationals

 First, the Company Act requires that there is at least one shareholder.
 The shareholders can either be corporate entities or individuals who have any nationality.
+The ownership structure does affect the tax.
+Please the article below for details.

 The Taiwan Company Act requires a limited company to have at least one director.
 If there is more than one director, one and only one should be the chairman.
 No director has to be a Taiwan resident.